andrewhodel/reprapweb/README.md

 ## Raspberry Pi prebuilt Image

-There is a prebuilt Rasbian image with GRBLWeb already running on it at port 80.
+There is a prebuilt Rasbperry Pi Image with everything configured.
 More information and a link to the .img can be found at http://xyzbots.com

-The ethernet interface will get a DHCP address that you can ssh to.

-username: pi
-password: raspbian

 ## Serial baud rate